derrian-distro/LoRA_Easy_Training_Scripts/README.md

 If you wish to train LoRAs but you lack the hardware, you can use this [Google Colab](https://colab.research.google.com/github/Jelosus2/Lora_Easy_Training_Colab/blob/main/Lora_Easy_Training_Colab.ipynb) created by [Jelosus2](https://github.com/Jelosus2) to be able to train them.
 Additionaly, you can check the [guide](https://civitai.com/articles/4409/almost-local-lora-training-guide) if you have trouble setting all up. **Note:** You still need to git clone the repo and install the UI on your local machine.
 Be sure to answer the prompt "Are you using this locally? (y/n):" with "n".

+## Docker

+There was a docker image created for the LoRA_Easy_Training_Scripts_Backend for easy deploying on server based systems created by [dragoneris](https://hub.docker.com/r/dragoneris/lorabackend).
+It should come setup for easy use.

 ## Usage

 You can launch the UI using the `run.bat` file if you are on windows, or `run.sh` file if you are on linux.